-A) If any other part of your body bled when you touched it, you’d immediately visit the emergency room.
-Some people believe that bleeding gums aren’t that serious, but if your gums bleed when you brush, you should make an appointment with Carlisle Family and Cosmetic Dentistry as soon as possible.
+If any other part of your body bled when you touched it, you’d immediately visit the emergency room.
+Some people believe that bleeding gums aren’t that serious, but if your gums bleed when you brush, you should make an appointment with Dr. Neslund as soon as possible.
 It’s most likely one of two problems.
-You’re either brushing too hard, in which case we can teach you better techniques for optimum brushing, or you’re suffering with gum disease.
+You’re either brushing too hard, in which case we can teach you better techniques for optimum brushing, or you’re suffering from gum disease.
 Should gum disease be the problem, we offer periodontal therapy at our Carlisle dental office.

-A) Missing teeth can lead to a host of oral health problems, most notably additional tooth loss.
+Missing teeth can lead to a host of oral health problems, most notably additional tooth loss.
 Research shows that if you lose a tooth and don’t have it replaced, up to 20% of the nearby teeth will fall out within 4 to 8 years.
 Other risks include increased likelihood of cavities, chewing alteration, TMJ pain, and bite collapse.
-Carlisle Family and Cosmetic Dentistry offers several options for tooth replacement.
+However, there is no need to worry!
+Dr. Neslund offers several options for tooth replacement.

 Because cosmetic dentistry isn’t an official specialty, any general dentist can call him or herself a cosmetic dentist.
 So how do you know which cosmetic dentist to trust?
 Take a look at our smile gallery to view the work of Dr. Neslund and read more about his post-graduate education in cosmetic dentistry.
 He’s studied at the Spear Institute, taking the time to gain greater experience and education in cosmetic dental care.